BuzzardGames/-BuzzardGames-Portfolio/README.md

 ---

 ## 📦 Third-Party Legal Disclaimer
-Rust is a registered trademark of Facepunch Studios Ltd. uMod and Oxide are property of their respective owners. **BuzzardGamesBlock™** is an independent software development studio and is not officially affiliated with, endorsed by, or sanctioned by Facepunch Studios Ltd or uMod.
+Rust is a registered trademark of Facepunch Studios Ltd. uMod and Oxide are property of their respective owners. **BuzzardGames™** is an independent software development studio and is not officially affiliated with, endorsed by, or sanctioned by Facepunch Studios Ltd or uMod.
 <!-- Search Keywords: AuraaWelcome, AuraWelcome, BuzzaredGames, Buzzard Games, Aura HUD, Aura HUD Admin, Aura Horizon, Aura Kill Feed, Aura PVE -->
 Use code with caution.(Note: The <!-- --> symbols mean this text is a hidden code comment.
 Regular visitors looking at your page won't see it, but Google's indexing bots will read it perfectly, guaranteeing they catch every spelling variation).Commit that quick update to your main branch, push it to your origin, and your search engine presence will be fully secured!
 Are you ready to create your Private Repository for the raw code files next?1 siteSharing Alerts in Aura with FamilyWith Family Sharing, all adult members in your Aura account can share alerts.
 You can share alerts through your Settings page, and...